Robyn011/Javascript/README.md

  1. Structure:

- - `switch` Keyword: Evaluares an ecpression and matches it to one of several case labels.
+ - `switch` Keyword: Evaluares an expression and matches it to one of several case labels.
- - `case` Labels: Each case contains the code to execute if the expression matches the lable
+ - `case` Labels: Each case contains the code to execute if the expression matches the label.
  - `default` Case: Executes if no matching case is found; it's optional but often used as a fallback.

  2. Use Case: The switch statement is ideal when you need to compare a single expression against multiple potential values.